- I. Introduction: Brief overview of AP Precalculus Unit 3

 I. Introduction: Brief overview of AP Precalculus Unit 3

 In Unit 3 of AP Precalculus, students will dive into the fundamental concepts of trigonometry.
 We already know about functions from Unit 1.
 This unit now focuses on developing a deep understanding of trigonometric functions and their properties.
 Students will explore topics such as angles, radians, degrees, and the unit circle.
 They will learn how to evaluate trigonometric functions, solve trigonometric equations, and manipulate trigonometric expressions.
 Additionally, this unit covers the graphs of trigonometric functions, including sine, cosine, and tangent, and their transformations.
 Practical applications of trigonometry, such as modeling periodic phenomena and solving real-world problems involving angles and triangles, are also discussed.
 Throughout the unit, students will engage in various exercises and problems to reinforce their understanding of trigonometric concepts and their applications.
 We learnt how to do regression analysis of logs and exponents in Unit 2.
 In this unit, we will learn the same for Trigonometric functions.
 By the end of Unit 3, students will have acquired a solid foundation in trigonometry that will prepare them for more advanced mathematical studies.
 This unit requires about 7-10 weeks of prep time and covers 30-35% of AP Exam weightage.
 This is the last unit tested in AP.
 Unit 4 is not a part of AP Precalculus.
+You can also book an experienced and affordable private online AP Precalculus tutor.

 3.1 Periodic Phenomena